Onco Life Hospitals

 What exactly happens depends on the type:

-- Biopsy surgery: A small cut is made in the skin to remove part or all of the lesion.
-This might be done in the operating theatre, sometimes with general anaesthesia.
+• Surgical biopsy: A small cut is made to remove part or all of the lesion, sometimes under general anaesthesia

 After the Biopsy

-- For minor biopsies under local anaesthesia, you can usually go home the same day.
+• Minor biopsies under local anaesthesia — you go home the same day

 Biopsy Side Effects / Risks (“Biopsy Side Effects”)